Protecting Yourself from Abuse

 Maintain your friendships and maintain contact with loved ones

-Stay as active as you can – go on outings with friends; volunteer; join a gym; visit neighbors
+Stay as active as you can – go on outings with friends; volunteer; join a gym; visit neighbours

 For more information see the Power of Attorney Guide (2002, but updated in 2014).

 If you are experiencing abuse, neglect, or exploitation, tell at least one person.
-Tell an RCMP member, your doctor, a friend, or a family member whom you trust.
+Tell an RCMP member, your doctor or nurse, a friend, or a family member whom you trust.
 Other people care and can help you.